arjunvnair/ParfA/README.md

 ## How to Run ParfA On Your Computer

 Download the latest release of the ParfA compiler [here](https://github.com/arjunvnair/ParfA/releases).
-Create a .txt file with your ParfA code in a text editor such as NotePad, and in the cmd line of your computer, type in ````java -jar ParfA. jar [yourfilename].txt````.
+Create a .txt file with your ParfA code in a text editor such as NotePad, and in the cmd line of your computer, type in ````java -jar ParfA. jar [yourfilename]````.